-33. The Procurement Manager must consider whether the contract should provide for the contractor to pay liquidated damages on failure to complete the contract by the specified completion date.
-Where considered appropriate by the Head of Corporate Governance, the contract must require the contractor to pay damages for any breach of the terms of the contract.
+35. The Procuring Officer, with support from the Procurement Team, must consider whether the contract should provide for the contractor to pay liquidated damages on failure to complete the contract by the specified completion date.
+Where considered appropriate by the Group Head of Corporate Governance, the contract must require the contractor to pay damages for any breach of the terms of the contract.
 Advice on liquidated damages should be taken from Legal Services at an early stage in the procurement project.